 Measure the resistance between the conductive rod (B) and the gun electrode (20).
 The resistance should be 21 to 29 megohms.
-If the resistance is correct, resume spraying or refer to the Electrical Troubleshooting chart on page 18 for other possible causes of poor performance.
-Contact the nearest authorized service agency if problems continue.
+If the resistance is correct, refer to the Electrical Troubleshooting chart on page 20 for other possible causes of poor performance or contact the nearest authorized service agency.